futurewei-cloud/chogori-platform/docs/PERSISTENCE.md

 - Plog Client:  Provides an implementation of the PLOG interface.
 It communicates with Plog Servers.
 It supports 4 operations: create, append, read, and seal.
 - Plog Server: Process the Plog Client requests.
 It reads/appends data from/to the storage media.
 - Persistence Group: A Persistence Group consists of 3 Plog Servers.
 When a Plog Client creates/appends/seals a plog, it will always communicate with all the Plog Servers in the same Persistence Group simultaneously in order to provide redundancy.
 - Persistence Cluster: A Persistence Cluster consists of several Persistence Groups.
-Each Persistence Clusters is store in the CPO with a Persistence Cluster Name.
+Each Persistence Cluster is registered in the CPO with a Persistence Cluster Name.
 When a client initializes, it will request one Persistence Cluster from the CPO with a given Persistence Cluster Name.
 The client can select different Persistence Groups in this Persistence Cluster in order to provide load balance.

 ## Plog Id
 A Plog Id is a unique identifier for a Plog.
 This is a small tuple that conveys `(Persistence Cluster Name, Persistence Group Name, Random Identifier)`.
 From this tuple, the client can locate the Plog Servers that stored that Plog.